-- Join us at the Virtual Breaking the Silence Rally on Friday, April 23rd at 7:00PM ET/ 4:00PM PT.
-Join GLSEN's National Student Council, Zachary Quinto and other celebrity influencers as we Break the Silence together and spend the evening and afternoon celebrating our identities and in gratitude for our magnificent LGBTQ+ identities. - After the Breaking the Silence Rally, the National School Climate Survey will be live!
-Share your story by taking this groundbreaking survey that captures the experiences of LGBTQ+ students in K-12 schools.
-Your story helps draft affirming bills for LGBTQ+ students like you and has helped change policies at schools. - Continue organizing!
-Bring your dreams and visions together to shape what a safe and liberated school environment looks like for you and you classmates.
+- Join us at the Virtual Breaking the Silence Rally on Friday, April 22nd.
+Join GLSEN's National Student Council and celebrity influencers as we Break the Silence together and spend the evening and afternoon celebrating in gratitude for our LGBTQ+ identities. - Continue organizing!
+Bring your dreams and visions together to shape what a safe and liberated school environment looks like for you and your classmates.
 Brainstorm what is needed to get there and start building.
 Use this #SafeToBe Vision Board activity to get you and your GSA started.